- Manuscript must be formatted in accordance with the Instructions to Authors.

 - Please ensure that your manuscript adheres to the AHA Journals; implementation of the Transparency and Openness Promotion (TOP) Guidelines (available online at http://www.ahajournals.org/content/TOP-guidelines

-- This section must include a description of the statistical tests used to support the stated conclusions.
+- This section must include a detailed description of the statistical tests used to support the stated conclusions.

 - The Acknowledgments section must be formatted into the three sections mentioned below (If there is nothing to list within a section, please still list the section with "none"):